Squad-SOL/express-api-deployment-guide/README.md

 ## Deploying to Heroku

-Now you're set up to use Heroku.
-To deploy a new application to Heroku:
+Begin inside the root directory of your application (the directory you just renamed to <your-app> from `express-api-template`) deploy a new application to Heroku: